Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 The leading order (LO) Lagrangian for the interactions among the light Goldstone bosons without the external sources is given as

 where the decay constant of the light Goldstone bosons $f_\varphi$ is introduced to yield the canonical kinetic terms (as well as the mass terms in the following).

 In quantum field theory, the external fields can be either a computational technique or physical entities.
-In practice, the quarks generally couple to the external sources, such as the electromagnetic field, the weak current, etc. The extended QCD Lagrangian with external fields reads
+The extended QCD Lagrangian with external fields reads

 where the $v_\mu$, $a_\mu$, $s$ and $p$ represent the external vector, axial-vector, scalar and pseudoscalar fields, respectively.
-The quark mass matrix $\mathcal{M}$ is contained in the scalar field $s$.
-The photon and $W$ boson fields are embedded in the $v_\mu$ and $a_\mu$ via

-where $A_{\mu}$ and $W_{\mu}$ denote the photon and $W$ boson fields, respectively.
-The quark charge matrix $\mathscr{Q}$ and CKM matrix $T^{+}$ are given as, respectively,

-The electromagnetic field and the $W$ boson fields are gauge fields.
 The extended Lagrangian~\eqref{eq:LQCD_ext} is invariant under the local $G_l=\SU(3)_L\otimes\SU(3)_R$ transformations if the quark fields and external fields satisfy the following transformation rules,

 where $g_{L/R}=g_{L/R}(x)$ is the function of $x$.